Zurc/lasaldelavida/episodio5-learning.md

 >  An Angular app is nothing but a tree of components.
 The bootstrapping/rendering of the app starts from the root of the tree up to the “branches”.
 >
 >  Components are structured in a parent/child relationship, when each component renders, its children Components are rendered recursively.
+>
+>  A Component == a View.
+Each View has a state, that decides whether to update its UI and its children or simply ignore it.

 [how to safely access attributes in angular using ?](https://blog.bitsrc.io/how-to-safely-access-attributes-in-angular-using-6ddac4901044)